LoopKit/loopdocs/docs/loop-3/add-pump.md

 * If you are using Pump Simulator on the phone, you must tap on Simulator Settings and then scroll to the bottom of the pump screen and select `Delete Pump`

-* If you are using Medtrum or Omnipod, you can only change pump types or Pod types when you are between Medtrum Patches or Omnipod Pods
+* If you are using Medtrum or Omnipod, you can only change pump or Pod type when you are between Medtrum Patches or Omnipod Pods

 ### Change Pod Type

-* With Omnipod, you can switch between Pod Types or choose a different pump (v3.14.2 or newer) but only after deactivating your current Pod
+* With Omnipod, you can switch between Pod types or choose a different pump (v3.14.2 or newer) but only after deactivating your current Pod
     * This is not needed when you are changing a pod, so long as the pods are of the same type
     * Tap on *Switch to another pod or pump type* when between pods
-    * If you select *Switch pod type*, you are taken to the [Pod Type](#pod-type) Selection screen
+    * If you select *Switch pod type*, you are taken to the [Switch Pod Type](#switch-pod-type) Selection screen
         * All of your configuration settings are maintained when switching Pod Types
     * If you select Switch pump type, you can add a pump and go through the [Add Pump](#add-pump) screen